openxc/openxc-python/docs/tools/control.rst

 write
 ------

-Send a request to the CAN translator to write a message back to the CAN bus.
+Send a request to the vehicle interface to write a message back to the CAN bus.
 The ``--name`` and ``--value`` options are required when using this command.

 .. code-block:: bash